 Autism Spectrum Disorder

-Autism Spectrum Disorder is a developmental condition characterized by major impairments in communication and social functioning, rigid, stereotyped or obsessive-compulsive patterns of behavior, and restricted or peculiar interests and movements.
+Autism Spectrum Disorder (ASD) is a developmental condition characterized by major impairments in cognitive and social functioning, communication, rigid, stereotyped or obsessive-compulsive patterns of behavior, and restricted or peculiar interests and movements.
 This diagnosis covers an enormous range of abilities and functioning.

-Henceforth, there is one single category for ASD in DSM-5, with diagnostic qualifiers based upon how the individual is functioning along a number of important dimensions including severity and adaptive functioning.
-How this change will affect who will and will not fall under this diagnostic category, and the way services and benefits are allocated, will only become apparent over time.
+Henceforth, there is one single category for ASD in DSM-5, with diagnostic qualifiers pertaining to a number of important dimensions, including severity and adaptive functioning.
+How this change will ultimately affect understanding and outcomes in ASD, including ramifications in the way services and benefits are allocated, remans unclear.

 How common is ASD?

 Once thought to be far less common, alarmingly, the statistics regarding rates of ASD seem to be ever increasing.
-Why this is happening is a topic that has received enormous attention, but to date no definitive explanation has been found.
+Why this is happening is a topic that has received enormous attention, but to date there is no definitive explanation.
 Broadening of diagnostic criteria and increasing public and professional awareness in recent years may be contributory, though this still does not seem to account for such a dramatic acceleration in prevalence.

 Research suggests ASD is four times more common in boys than in girls, which may reflect actual gender related factors, but also some differences in symptom presentation and social norms that complicate identifying females.
 In any event, there is no question that ASD is being diagnosed far more often, and earlier, than in previous generations.